 - Disney After Hours is a little-known secret perk of visiting in the winter months: Guests get a 3-hour exclusive experience in the Magic Kingdom.
 You'll feel like you have the park all to yourself, with 25 of the most popular attractions, along with character greetings, available at this after-hours event, and the best part is you won't have to wait to ride fan favorites including Pirates of the Carribean and the Haunted Mansion.

 - If you are looking for some romance at the House of Mouse on Valentine's Day, you and your loved one can spend a memorable day at one of the theme parks followed by a romantic dinner for two at one of Disney's fine dining establishments.
 It should be noted, however, that even if you have restaurant reservations, expect to wait to be seated on this high volume dining day at Disney.

 - Book your vacation for the first week of February if you want to avoid crowds.
 Attendance is typically low the first week, but it rises steadily throughout the month.
 President's Day crowds are expected to start the third week of February, so make sure to read up on the FastPass+ system before your trip to cut down on the ride lines.
 However, compared to the high season months of July and August, February is significantly less busy.

-- A small downside to Disney travel in February is that some park hours may be reduced early in the month due to lower crowd levels, so your late night choices may be limited to a single theme park, but given the freedom of short wait times, this shouldn't be too much of an issue.
+- A small downside to Disney travel in February is that some park hours may be reduced early in the month due to lower crowd levels, so your late night choices may be limited to a single theme park, but given the freedom of short wait times, the tradeoff is often worth it.